scipy-conference/scipy_proceedings/papers/lauer_bare_gaertig/lauer_bare_gaertig.rst

 Conclusion
 ----------

-This article shows that classical tools from mathematical physics, such as conformal mappings and Taylor-expansions, are still relevant and indispensable in times of digitization and wide use of numerics.
+This article showed that classical tools from mathematical physics, such as conformal mappings and Taylor-expansions, are still relevant and indispensable in times of digitization and wide use of numerics.

-As an example, by using ``SymPy`` as a tool for symbolic mathematics it is shown that a popular approximation of the eccentric annular Couette flow force in modern system simulation tools is actually the leading-order term of a Taylor-expansion of the corresponding concentric annular force.
+As an example, ``SymPy`` was used as a tool for symbolic mathematics in order to demonstrate that a popular approximation of the eccentric annular Couette flow force in modern system simulation tools is actually the leading-order term of a Taylor-expansion of the corresponding concentric annular force.

-This force is calculated as a special case of the more general eccentric annular Couette flow by postprocessing the resulting velocity distribution.
-The flow velocity is analytically obtained by solving the corresponding Stokes problem with the help of conformal mappings, i.e. holomorphic functions in the complex plane.
+This force is calculated as special case of the more general eccentric annular Couette flow by postprocessing the resulting velocity distribution.
+Here, the velocity profile is analytically obtained by solving the equivalent Stokes problem with the help of conformal mappings, i.e. holomorphic functions in the complex plane.

 ..
    The main ``SymPy`` functions used in the solving process are ``im, re, subs, Sum, simplify`` and ``lambdify`` and the main routines in the postprocessing are ``diff, integrate`` and ``series``.